White Tiger (Heroes for Hire): Fictional character biography

 White Tiger later becomes attracted to Iron Fist, but learns that he is already in love with Misty Knight and attempts to attack her.
 Heartbroken by the experience, White Tiger returns to the High Evolutionary and has him devolve her and return her to the wild.

-The X-Men: Endangered Species storyline reveals that White Tiger has a sister who was similarly evolved and is known as the Snow Queen.
+In the X-Men: Endangered Species storyline, it is revealed that the White Tiger has a sister who was altered into a humanoid white tiger called Snow Queen.

 Powers and abilities

 White Tiger is an expert martial artist who has cat-like speed and reflexes.
 Her gloves are equipped with razor-sharp claws.
-If angered, White Tiger can return to her tiger form, and in this form, she has deadly talons, superhuman strength, and enhanced senses.
+If angered, White Tiger can return to her tiger form, and in this form, she has powerful claws, superhuman strength, and enhanced senses.
 She can even assume a human/tiger hybrid form, becoming a weretiger.

-In order for White Tiger to be able to confront and capture Man-Beast, High Evolutionary endowed her with resistance to psionic powers, making White Tiger immune to Man-Beast's mind-control ability.
+In order for White Tiger to be able to confront and capture Man-Beast, High Evolutionary endowed her with resistance to psionic powers, making White Tiger immune to Man-Beast's mind-control abilities.